MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 8. Press 'y' when prompted "Do you like to proceed further?
 (Y/N)" to continue.

-9. Monitor script execution progress and access export created for each mailbox via compliance center in Microsoft 365 Administrator dashboard when you get “Mailboxes content      search are complete" message.
+9. Once you get "Mailboxes content search are complete" message on your screen, access the export results created for each mailbox by going to the compliance center in Microsoft 365 Administrator dashboard.

    >[!NOTE]
    > Use Compliance center dashboard to download PST messages on your screen.